Vaibhavi1058/Realtime_Chat_App/README.md

-# Realtime_Chat_App
+# React Firebase Chat App

-It is a realtime chat app using react and firebase
+A simple fullstack chat app with React and Firebase.